tpaviot/ProcessScheduler/doc/resource.rst

 Cost
 ----

-A cost information can be added to any resource.
-ProcessScheduler can use this information to compute the total cost of a schedule, the cost for a resource, or optimize the schedule so that the cost is the lowest (minimiation, see the Objective section).
-There are currently two different ways to define a resource cost:
+You can associate cost information with any resource, enabling ProcessScheduler to compute the total cost of a schedule, the cost per resource, or optimize the schedule to minimize costs (see the Objective section for details).
+There are two ways to define resource costs:

-* the class :class:`ConstantCostPerPeriod`: the cost of the resource is constant over time.
+1. Constant Cost Per Period: In this approach, the resource's cost remains constant over time.

 .. code-block:: python

     dev_1 = Worker('SeniorDeveloper', cost=ConstantCostPerPeriod(750))

-* the class :class:`PolynomialCostFunction`: the cost of the resource evolves as a polynomial function of time.
-It is useful to represent, for example, energy cost that is known to be unstable (oil) or time dependent (electricity).
-The :attr:`cost` parameter takes any python function (i.e. a :attr:`callable` object).
+2. Polynomial Cost Function: This method allows you to represent resource costs as a polynomial function of time.
+It's particularly useful for modeling costs that are volatile (e.g., oil prices) or time-dependent (e.g., electricity costs).
+The cost parameter accepts any Python callable object.

 .. code-block:: python